Special needs of grieving children who have special needs- the forgotten mourners

 (ADHD, autism, cerebral palsy, cystic fibrosis and Down syndrome).

-with Special Needs edited by Cindy Dowling, Neil Nicoll, Bernadette Thomas.
-(2004) Stories are divided
+Special Needs edited by Cindy Dowling, Neil Nicoll, Bernadette Thomas.
+(2004) Stories are divided into

-into chapters about grief, denial, anger, depression, acceptance, empowerment, marriage, family and friends, love and joy
+chapters about grief, denial, anger, depression, acceptance, empowerment, marriage, family and friends, love and joy and spirituality

 joys and challenges of raising a child who is different.
 It leaves the reader with a sense of the dignity, individuality and